 Ever had your pen explode all over you at work?
 Next time it happens, hopefully you have some sour milk handy: Dr. Pete explains that sour milk is acidic with a lower pH.
 The acidic nature of the sour milk makes water softer and the organic pigments in the ink stains more soluble and removable.
 Fatty matters in the sour milk may also help dissolve the organic pigments and oily residues from the ink stain, while the probiotics in the sour milk may also help decompose the oily residues of the ink stain.
 Depending on the ink, soaking ink-stained cloth in sour milk right away can help remove the stain.
 But, since ingredients in different inks vary significantly, this may not always work.

-Milk & Dairy Stains
+Removing Milk or Dairy Stains

 Clean it up with … baking soda